 Researchers at the Biodesign Institute of Arizona State University have developed a novel suite of technologies for rapid and efficient pathogen detection.
-These paper-based tests use embedded and programmable biomolecular computing components to eliminate the need for outside intervention or additional information processing for use in a variety of low-instrument settings such as homes and non-hospital clinics.
+These paper-based tests use embedded and programmable biomolecular computing components to eliminate the need for outside intervention or additional information processing for use in a variety of low-instrument settings such as homes and nonhospital clinics.
 These biomolecular components are instrumental to reducing false negatives, increasing assay specificity and sensitivity and more importantly allowing this platform to transition to use in broader and more diverse care settings.
-These technologies have also been adapted for detecting mutations in circulating cell-free DNA in blood for assessing cancer risk.
+These technologies have also been adapted for detecting mutations in circulating cell-free DNA in plasma or other bodily fluids for detecting and managing cancer.

-This suite of technologies comprises novel riboregulators, artificial translational repressors, riboswitches, upstream enhancement RNAs, and aptamer-based sensors that come together to create a powerful POC platform for detection of pathogen analytes in a simple, low-cost and rapid manner.
+This suite of technologies comprises novel riboregulators, artificial translational repressors, riboswitches, and aptamer-based sensors that come together to create a powerful POC platform for detection of pathogen analytes in a simple, low-cost and rapid manner.